Wellbeing services counties to report their payments of wages and benefits to the Incomes Register

 Do this when reporting data on behalf of a wellbeing services county

-If you are reporting a wellbeing services county’s data to the Incomes Register through an interface, such as payroll software, you need to have the right to use the interface and a certificate for wages.
+If you are reporting a wellbeing services county’s data to the Incomes Register through an interface, you need to have the right to use the interface and a certificate.
+Certificates are issued based on their intended use, which means that if you report both wages and benefits, you will need two different certificates.

 If a wellbeing services county reports data in the Incomes Register’s e-service, those who submit reports must be provided with the authorisation required.